beatrice93/ISLR-python/README.md

 Any toy dataset that isn't shipped with sklearn or statmodels and part of the ISLR package will (hopefully) be converted to .csv and made avalable in the 'data' folder.
 Source [here](https://CRAN.R-project.org/package=ISLR).

 I tried to reproduce as much as possible the steps in the labs, and to comment the code; you should definitely have the book to follow along.
-Note as well that although the book doesn't assume any prior knowledge of R, these notebooks are not an introduction to python; they're beginner-friendly, though.
+Note as well that although the book doesn't assume any prior knowledge of R, these notebooks are not an introduction to python; you should have some working knowledge of pandas and matplotlib, among other things.
+I tried to keep things beginner-friendly, though.

 Packages used:
 - sklearn and statsmodels for statistical learning